scailable/sclbl-tutorials/sclbl-create-your-own-wasm/README.md

 Using the [wasienv](https://medium.com/wasmer/wasienv-wasi-development-workflow-for-humans-1811d9a50345) toolchain the actual compilation of our wasm executable is simple.
 Running the command

 ```
-$ wasicc sclblmain.c sclblutil.c -w -O3 -fno-exceptions -o sclbl-intsum.wasm
+$ wasicc sclblmain.c sclblutil.c -w -O3 -fno-exceptions -o sclbl-intsum.wasm \
+         -Wl,--export=pred,--export=malloc_buffer,--export=free_buffer,\
+         --export=get_out_len,--export=get_out_loc
 ```
 uses the provided toolchain to compile.
 We use a number of arguments: first, we specify the input files (`sclblmain.c` and `sclblutil.c`).
 Next, the `-w` flag disables all diagnostics, and the `-03` flag selects the compilers optimization type.
 The `fno-exceptions` argument instructs the compiler to ditch all exceptions as these are not supported in WebAssembly, and finally the `-o sclbl-intsum.wasm` argument specifies the name of the resulting executable.
+Finally, we explicitly export our custom functions.
+If we do not export them, they will be optimized away by your compiler.
 On my machine this looks like this:

 ![wasm compile](resources/images/wasicc-compile.png "wasm compile")